mist-devel/mist-board/tutorials/soc/readme.md

 [Lesson 7c](https://github.com/mist-devel/mist-board/tree/master/tutorials/soc/lesson7c): Simple block IO
 -----------------------

-The fake SD card implementation in the previous two lessons used is useful for cores that already come with full SD card support or for cores which are supposed to be ported from the MIST to boards that have an SD card directly connected to the FPGA.
+The fake SD card implementation used in the previous two lessons is useful for cores that already come with full SD card support or for cores which are supposed to be ported from the MIST to boards that have an SD card directly connected to the FPGA.

-If this is not the case and you only want to get simple and direct access to the SD cards contents and don't plan to run your core on anything else than the MIST board then it's possible to bypass all the complexity of SD card handling and just request sector data from the IO controller.
+If this is not the case and if you only want to get simple and direct access to the SD cards contents and don't plan to run your core on anything else than the MIST board then it's possible to bypass all the complexity of SD card handling and just request sector data from the IO controller.

 This lesson implements such a simple interface.
-All SD card and SPI handling is removed from the core as well as the code running on the Z80.
+All SD card and SPI handling is removed from the core as well as from the code running on the Z80.
 Thus the files `sd_card.v` and `spi.v` have been removed from the core and the file `mmc.c` has been removed from the Z80 source code.
-Intead the files `block_io.v` and `block_io.c` now provide the same functionality in a much simpler way and without going through the fake SD card.
+Instead the new files `block_io.v` and `block_io.c` now provide the same functionality in a much simpler way and without going through the fake SD card.

 Files required on SD card:
  - [`soc.rbf`](https://github.com/mist-devel/mist-board/raw/master/tutorials/soc/lesson7c/soc.rbf) renamed to `core.rbf`